slaubi/the-fast-track/7.4/en/16-spam.rst

     $ symfony console secrets:set AKISMET_KEY --env=prod

-The last step is to send the decryption key to Platform.sh by setting a sensitive variable:
+The last step is to send the decryption key to Upsun by setting a sensitive variable:

 .. code-block:: terminal